LiveLike/livelike-docs/docs/Product Guides/quests/index.md

 next:
   description: ''
 ---
-## What are Quests?
+## What are quests?

 Quests are sets of tasks that the user must be completed to achieve a quest goal.
 Quest tasks are individual tasks or jobs a user must complete in order to make progress on the quest.
 Quest tasks can be completed in any order to still have progress towards the Quest goal.

-## Why use Quests?
+## Why use quests?

 Quests give the end user a more gamified experience.
 They have to do multiple things in order to accomplish a single goal.
 During the quests, the user and integrators are able to see the progress of the quest.
 This progress allows the user to see how much is left in order for them to complete the quest.

 Quests can be used to build things like: